 First, cash from your bank account goes into your IRA as a non-deductible contribution.
 This requires that you file Form 8606 to document that there is basis.
 It results in the IRA custodian sending you and the IRA a Form 5498 to document that you made a contribution (but beware, you probably won’t get this until June of the next year).

 Then the cash in the IRA gets moved into the Roth as a conversion.
 This needs to be documented on your Form 1099 when you file for that tax year.
 The conversion from the IRA results in your custodian sending you a Form 1099-R to show that the funds left the IRA (you will get this in January of the next year).
-And it also results in your custodian sending you yet another Form 5498, but this time from the Roth IRA that received the funds (and yes, it won’t come until June of the next year).
+It also results in your custodian sending you yet another Form 5498, but this time from the Roth IRA strategy that received the funds.

-At the end of this you essentially put cash from your bank account into your Roth IRA, but beware of the paper trail.
+At the end of this you essentially put cash from your bank account into your Roth IRA, but beware of the paper trail and notated steps along the way.
 The June time frame to get some of the forms causes many filers to make mistakes.
 But it stems from the fact that custodians wait until after April 15 of the following year to begin producing tax forms to document any money that was put into an IRA.
-This delays the forms for conversions, even though that deadline was December 31.
-But contributions and conversions use Form 5498 so the custodians ship them all out at the same time.
+Informing your tax advisor of the steps you went through is crucial, as they may not be able to see the trail just by providing them the 1099-R provided by the custodian.

 This communication contains general investing information that is not suitable for everyone and is subject to change without notice.
 Past performance is no guarantee of future results and there is no guarantee that any views and opinions expressed will come to pass.
 The information contained herein should not be construed as personalized investment advice, tax advice, or financial planning advice, and should not be considered a solicitation to buy or sell any security.
 Investing in the stock market and the bond market involves gains and losses and may not be suitable for all investors.
 Indices are not available for direct investment.